Bestiality with a donkey: Popular culture

 In the cartoon Eveready Harton in Buried Treasure, two men have sex with a donkey.
 In the 1959 Turkish film Tütün Zamanı, based on the novel of the same name, in the scene where Bekir takes the photograph of Zeliş, the woman he is in love with, and goes to the barn with his donkey, the director hints at a zoophilic relationship, but there is no such scene in the novel.
 In the 1970s, it became common for women to have sex with donkeys and similar animals in pornographic films.
 In the same period, it became relatively more acceptable to include jokes about sex with donkeys in humorous films, dramas and magazines.
 Animal Lover, a porn movie starring Bodil Joensen, was released in New York in 1973.
-Playing for 1 year in mini theaters, Animal Lover was the first feature-length film about bestiality and featured Joensen having sex with a dog, a donkey and a pig.
+Playing for a year in mini theaters, Animal Lover was the first feature-length film about bestiality and featured Joensen having sex with a dog, a donkey and a pig.
 In the movie Padre Padrone, Sardinians have their first sexual experiences with farm animals.
 In the movie, the shepherd is seen having sex with his donkey, sheep and chickens.
 In the movie Quando l'amore è oscenità, a farmer hires a prostitute to have sex with his donkey.
 In the 1986 Turkish film Fatmagül'ün Suçu Ne?, Kerim and his friends try to have sex with a donkey before raping the female character Fatmagül.
 Stanley Beckford's Donkey Man, released in 1993, is a humorous song about a man caught having sex with a donkey.
 In the opening scene of the 1998 Italian film Toto Who Lived Twice, the audience, after watching a scene in the theater about a man having sex with a donkey, engages in synchronized masturbation in the cinema's toilet after the scene ends.
 In the pornography film Border Trash, Alaura Eden refuses a policeman's offer of sex, saying that she would rather have sex with a donkey than with him.
 The scene in the 'Donkey Ass' video, in which a half-naked and panicked man in a field is first chased and then mounted by a donkey with sexual intentions, has become popular on the internet.

 The closing credits of the 2007 version of The Heartbreak Kid show a female character having sex with a donkey.
 The 2007 short documentary Asses of the Caribbean is about men who have sex with donkeys on a daily basis because ultra-religious women do not want to have sex before marriage.
-In the canceled Kazakh dark comedy My Brother, Borat, the director shoot a scene in which the character Bilo is raped by a donkey.
+In the canceled Kazakh dark comedy My Brother, Borat, the director shot a scene in which the character Bilo is raped by a donkey.
 Donkey Love, a documentary film about Colombian men's relationship with donkeys, was released in 2012.
 In the second episode of the Colombian special series of the car program The Grand Tour, a scene of sex with a donkey is seen.
 A lawsuit was filed against seven people claiming that a scene in the Turkish cartoon Maysa and Bulut depicts "sexual abuse of a donkey".